CorneDeJong/Blog/index.md

-## Blog Intro
+# Blog Intro

-As a Microsoft Customer Engineer I work with a with varity of customer to help them succesfully adopt our Solutions including: delivering advice, removing blockers, integrating solutions in current estate.
+As a Microsoft Customer Engineer, i work with a variety of customer to help successfully adopt our Solutions.
-The goal of this blog is to provide documentation, learnings for future reference.
+The aim of this blog is to provide documentation, learnings for future reference to help with successful adoption and integration.

-The benefit of delivering this informaiton in a public blog format is:
+The benefit of delivering this information in a public blog format is:
 + Easy reference.
-+ Reach everyone can benefit from it.
++ Reach: Everyone can benefit.
 + helps me learn.

 **Some notes:**
 + Opinions and advice are my own and not necessary of my employer.
 + Blogging helps me to learn.

+_Corné de Jong_

 ---